 The Audit Committee must approve all of the services the independent auditors provide as part of its responsibility in supervising their work.
 There are two types of approvals.
 The Audit Committee grants a "general approval" in advance to a list of services that the independent auditor may provide without further approval required by the Audit Committee.
 A general approval is valid for 12 months from the date of approval unless the Audit Committee determines a different period of validity should apply.
 The Audit Committee also grants "specific approval" for services that do not have general approval on a case-by-case basis.
 All of the services that do not have general approval need specific approval from the Audit Committee before any agreement is signed with the independent auditor to provide such services.
-Any service that exceeds approved costs or budgets will need specific approval from the Audit Committee.
-When considering granting any type of approval, the Audit Committee considers whether the requested services are consistent with the SEC's rules regarding the independence of the external auditors.
+Any service that exceeds approved costs or budgets will need specific approval from the Audit Committee considers whether the requested services are consistent with the SEC's rules regarding the independence of the external auditors.